 The Paramount 3.0 was one of two pants in our review that came with a webbing belt in place, fastened with a plastic buckle.
 We like this feature because it is very low profile, and is more comfortable worn under a pack than a normal belt.

 The North Face Paramount 3.0 is an ideal pant for day hikes in both cool and warm conditions.
 If we were looking for a pant for long backpacking trips, we would probably choose the versatility of the convertible option instead.
 We think these pants are nice enough for wearing around town, but they wouldn't be our first choice for working or climbing.

-Hiking along an exposed ledge on the way to some cliff ruins in the Bears Ears National Monument, we felt that the Paramount 3.0 were a solid pant that promised good value for the price.
+Hiking along an exposed ledge on the way to some cliff ruins in the Bears Ears National Monument, we happy to have a thin, lightweight pair of hiking pants.